OpenNebula/vOneCloud-docs/docs/source/simple_cloud_deployment/import_vcenter.rst

 - vCenter **VM Templates with already defined NICs** that reference Networks in vCenter will be imported without this information in vOneCloud.
 These NICs will be invisible for vOneCloud, and therefore cannot be detached from the Virtual Machines.
 The imported Templates in vOneCloud can be updated to add NICs from Virtual Networks imported from vCenter (being Networks or Distributed vSwitches).

 - We recommend therefore to use **VM Templates in vCenter without defined NICs**, to add them later on in the vOneCloud VM Templates

-.. note:: Running VMs panel won't be filled if the vCenter cluster is not imported.
-To import running VMs from a Cluster, the vCenter cluster needs to be imported first as a vOneCloud host.

 .. _import_running_vms: